 Medical radiation exposure has been a recent, and frequent, topic in the lay press.
 While certain imaging modalities such as ultrasound and MRI do not expose patients to ionizing radiation, others, such as CT, plain film radiographs, and fluoroscopy, do.
 All of these studies have revolutionized the way we practice medicine and have saved countless lives.
-Nevertheless, too much medical radiation may possibly lead to the development of future malignancy 15–20 years down the road.
+Nevertheless, too much medical radiation may possibly lead to the development of malignancy 15–20 years in the future.
 Unfortunately, a lifetime dose threshold establishing a definite link is not yet known.
-What this means is that no one knows exactly how many xrays or CT scans a patient can have before he or she is at increased risk.
+Nobody knows exactly how many x-rays or CT scans a patient can have before he or she is at increased risk.
 Therefore, it is incumbent on the radiologic community to ensure that the patient’s lifetime exposure to medical radiation is kept as low as reasonably possible while still detecting disease as early as possible.

-We want to assure the medical community that Radiologic Associates of Fredericksburg has always strived to provide the highest-quality images while keeping patient radiation exposure as low as possible.
-Patient safety, both short and long term, has always been our priority.
-I would like to describe a few of the precautions we take “behind the scenes” to ensure that radiation exposure is kept to a minimum.
+We want to assure the medical community that VIVA has always strived to provide the highest-quality images while keeping patient radiation exposure as low as possible.
+Patient safety, both short and long-term, has always been our priority.

 In the end, we are all responsible for the amount of medical radiation our patients receive.
-We at Radiologic Associates of Fredericksburg will continue to use the newest technology and imaging techniques to ensure that the patients in our community are imaged as safely as possible.
+VIVA will continue to use the newest technology and imaging techniques to ensure that the patients in our community are imaged as safely as possible.